atreugo/examples/README.md

 # Examples

-Useful examples for creat HTTP servers with Atreugo
+Useful examples for create HTTP servers with Atreugo